Find Trade Colleges

 After completing their Undergraduate Certificate, medical assisting graduates from Carrington College, Portland carry an average student debtload of $8,823.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $72.

-Sumner College landed the #8 spot in the 2023 rankings for the best value undergraduate certificate allied health & medical assisting services programs.
-Located in the large city of Portland, Sumner College is a private for-profit school with a small student population.
+Sumner College ranked #8 on this year’s Best Value Allied Health Services Undergraduate Certificate Schools in Oregon list.
+Located in the city of Portland, Sumner College is a private for-profit college with a small student population.

 Full Allied Health & Medical Assisting Services at Sumner College Report

-Institute of Technology landed the #8 spot in the 2023 rankings for the best value undergraduate certificate allied health & medical assisting services programs.
-Located in the suburb of Salem, Institute of Technology is a private for-profit school with a small student population.
+With a ranking of #8, Institute of Technology did quite well on this year’s best value schools for allied health & medical assisting services students working on their undergraduate certificate.
+Located in the midsize suburb of Salem, Institute of Technology is a private for-profit college with a small student population.

 After completing their Undergraduate Certificate, medical assisting graduates from Institute of Technology carry an average student debtload of $8,617.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $65.